-CBD Oils vs. CBD Liquids: Subtle Yet Significant Differences
+CBD Oils vs. CBD Vape Liquid: Subtle Yet Significant Differences

-Before we go any further, let’s do a little bit of clarification with regard to the differences between the terms CBD “oil” and CBD “tincture,” because we know that this is a lot to take in, and it’s likely enough to instigate an anxiety-induced panic attack.
+Before we go any further, let’s do a little bit of clarification with regard to the differences between the terms CBD “oil” and CBD “tincture,” because we know that there’s much confusion around these terms.

 In short, CBD tinctures are products that are made to be taken orally and administered sublingually (under the tongue).
 However, you will find that the term “tincture” is very commonly interchanged with the term “oil” – there’s rarely a discrepancy between the two.

-CBD oils (or CBD tinctures) generally use some kind of food grade oil like olive or canola oil (or hemp seed oil, of course) as the carrier so that it can be absorbed and digested efficiently by the body.
+CBD oils (or CBD tinctures) generally use some kind of food-grade oil like olive oil or coconut oil (or hemp seed oil, of course) as the carrier so that it can be absorbed and digested efficiently by the body.

-Vape liquids, on the other hand, need to use a different kind of carrier oil because typical vegetable oils (like olive oil) are too viscous to be burned with vape pen heating coils (try putting some olive oil in a vape pen and tell us what happens).
+Vape liquids, on the other hand, need to use a different kind of carrier oil because typical oils (like olive oil) are too viscous to be burned with vape pen heating coils.

 To read more about how CBD oils are made, and the potential dangers of CBD vape liquids, check out our in-depth article that discusses CBD Vape Pens.